manuelbieh/geolib/README.md

 <!-- [![Build Status](https://secure.travis-ci.org/manuelbieh/Geolib.png?branch=master)](http://travis-ci.org/manuelbieh/Geolib) -->

-Library to provide basic geospatial operations like distance calculation, conversion of decimal coordinates to sexagesimal and vice versa, etc.
+Library to provide basic geospatial operations like distance calculation, conversion of decimal coordinates to sexagesimal and vice versa, etc. This library is currently **2D**, meaning that altitude/elevation is not yet supported by any of its functions!

 ## Install